Batavia is a quintessential all-American city.

-The city of Batavia is as All-American as a city can be.
-Featured on the cover of the Saturday Evening Post in 1958, it was once the center of transportation, energy and industry.
+Featured on the cover of the Saturday Evening Post in 1958, it was once the center of transportation, energy, and industry.

-The city’s new modern library facility and expanding park system are also testament to its ongoing commitment to the community’s education and quality of life.
+The city’s new modern library facility and expanding park system are signs of Batavia’s ongoing commitment to the community’s education and quality of life.

 No Nearby Public Transportation Found